 Day 1 (Friday)

-11:20 AM--PROCEED TO RANGE FOR SYSTEM PROVING: The standard will be 1.5 MOA or less (if you're unfamiliar with MOA measurements, don't worry, this will all be explained in the classroom sessions).
-If you and your rifle shoot a 5 shot groups at 100 yards no larger than 1.5 inches, the accuracy standard is reached.
+11:20 AM--PROCEED TO RANGE FOR SYSTEM PROVING: The initial standard will be 1.5 MOA or less (if you're unfamiliar with MOA measurements, don't worry, this will all be explained in the classroom sessions).
+If you and your rifle shoot a 5 shot groups at 100 yards no larger than 1.5 inches, the initial accuracy standard is reached.
 You will then chart your elevation range, being sure you can dial the scope to the level that constitutes a 1000 yard zero for your rifle and load.
 If you are unable to achieve the 1.5 MOA level of accuracy and/or your scope will not dial up far enough to get a 1000 yard zero, your rifle will be evaluated by one of our instructors.
 Steps will then be taken to correct any issues.
 The instructor may need to fire your rifle using the ammo you have brought--so remember to bring no less than 140 loaded rounds for the two day course.
 If the rifle and/or load recipe is suspect, we will take measures to help you correct the issues.
 That said, we do not anticipate system accuracy problems as you will have verbally affirmed prior to coming to the course what you and your rifle are capable of.

 Day 2 (Saturday)